Family protocol in Spain

 It establishes the relationships between the partners of a company through agreements and certain rules to avoid problems within the company.

-We are specialized in the management of Spanish subsidiaries in Latin America and international taxation.
+We specialize in the management of Spanish subsidiaries in Latin America and international taxation.

 Subsidiary management

-At UR Global, we comprehensively manage subsidiaries in Latin America (Mexico, Brazil, Peru, Chile, Colombia), Portugal and Spain.
+At UR Global, we manage subsidiaries in Latin America (Mexico, Brazil, Peru, Chile, Colombia, Ecuador), Portugal and Spain.